EMG BIOFEEDBACK, INDICATIONS AND CONTRAINDICATIONS, ELECTRODE APPLICATION SITES

 Placement

-Start positionSitting on the table, knees in slight flexion, upper body slightly bend backward
+Start positionSitting on the table, knees in slight flexion, upper body slightly bent backward

 LocationAt 2/3 of line anterior spina iliaca superior – lateral side of the patella